Fake news epidemic hits home for Sedro-Woolley family

 But the article on a website that looked legitimate and was shared on Facebook included embellishments and lies, even as it cited the Skagit Valley Herald as the information source.

-“It was upsetting,” McCray said.
-“How can they be so callous and do something like that?
-We know it is fake, but people who don’t know where Concrete is (located) certainly wouldn’t know.”
+"It was upsetting," McCray told the newspaper (http://bit.ly/2hq2lCx).
+"How can they be so callous and do something like that?
+We know it is fake, but people who don't know where Concrete is (located) certainly wouldn't know."

 The Skagit Valley Herald story on Melom's death did not include his name, referring to him only as a 43-year-old Concrete man.